-The "Free Media Awards – Supporting Independent Journalism in Eastern Europe“ are presented by the ZEIT-Stiftung together with the Norwegian Stiftelsen Fritt Ord.
+The "Free Media Awards – Supporting Independent Journalism in Eastern Europe“ are up to the ZEIT-Stiftung together with the Norwegian Stiftelsen Fritt Ord.
 Since 2016, each year five prizes are available to independent journalists and media from Russia, Ukraine, Azerbaijan, Belarus, Georgia or Armenia.

-The jury of the Free Media Awards consists of six members.
-These are: Ane Tusvik Bonde, Regional Manager, Eastern Europe and Caucasus of the Human Rights House, Oslo; Alice Bota, Moscow-correspondent for the weekly DIE ZEIT, Juri Durkot, freelance journalist and translator, Lviv, Guri Norström, correspondent for Norwegian television, Berlin; Martin Paulsen of the University of Bergenan, and Stefanie Schiffer, executive director of the European Exchange, Berlin, and Silvia Stöber, freelance journalist and author, Hamburg.
+A six-member jury decides on the award of the Free Media Awards.
+They include Ane Tusvik Bonde, Regional Manager, Eastern Europe and Caucasus of the Human Rights House Oslo, Alice Bota, Moscow correspondent of the ZEIT, Yuri Durkot, freelance journalist and translator, Lviv, Guri Norstrøm, correspondent of the Norwegian television in Berlin, Martin Paulsen Eastern Europe expert, and Silvia Stöber, freelance journalist and author, Hamburg.

 ZEIT-Stiftung Ebelin und Gerd Bucerius